Startup Incorporation Startup Lawyer

 Incorporation vs “protecting your idea”: Incorporation does not create IP rights by itself.
 It helps you assign and hold IP in the company.
 Trademarks and patents are separate processes.

-How do I incorporate a startup?
+How do you incorporate a startup?

 When should a startup incorporate?